You may have multiple teams inside your membership site – each will have to be set up separately.

 There are two viable possibilities for this tag:

-FIRST, it might be the revoke tags (“PAYF”) that are associated with the courses the team has access to (you can add more than one tag here).
+FIRST, it might be the revoke tag associated with the content the team has access to (you can add more than one tag here).
 This works if you want to simply revoke access, with no further automation.

 SECOND, you might also choose to add an entirely unique revoke tag if there are additional actions you’d like automated, like sending an email to the cancelled team member, etc.